 I continued washing ropes & lines.
 I drove to Lakki and registered at the Limenarchio (Coast Guard) that Thetis will be spending the winter in Leros.
 They were very friendly and polite.

 After returning to Partheni I hanged the lines that had been soaking in the dinghy and then I thoroughly washed the dinghy.
-Later Panayiotis, the electrician, came and we discussed the needed electric work: check the AIS antenna, connect the GPS/Plotter via the NMEA bridge to the alarm sounder, replace the bow navigation lights, etc. Following my experiments we were both convinced that the consumed Ah indicated on the meter were wrong and that the batteries were indeed full.
+Later Panayiotis, the electrician, came and we discussed the needed electric work: check the AIS antenna, connect the GPS/Chart Plotter via the NMEA bridge to the alarm sounder, replace the bow navigation lights, etc. Following my experiments we were both convinced that the consumed Ah indicated on the meter were wrong and that the batteries were indeed full.
 He will check the meter and its contacts.

 Not much work is now left for tomorrow.